Deyda/NeverRed/README.md

 NeverRed is a simple PowerShell script to download and install the latest version for several common enterprise Windows applications.
 The script consists a number of simple functions to use in EUC environments like:

 * Disabling the auto update of the software (e.g. Adobe Reader, Microsoft Edge, Google Chrome, etc.)
-* Right installers or parameters during installation (e.g. user-based install for Microsoft OneDrive, Slack or Microsoft Teams)
+* Right installers or parameters during installation (e.g. machine-based install for Microsoft OneDrive, Slack or Microsoft Teams)
 * Add customizations after installation (e.g. reg hacks or customizations to files at Microsoft FSLogix or Microsoft Teams)
 * Search for current versions on obscure pages (e.g. Cisco Webex)

-Exactly this is where I wanted to remedy with the NeverRed.
+Exactly this is where I wanted to remedy with NeverRed.

 * No more searching for the current version on the confusing manufacturer pages.
 * Comparison of the installed version, with the current one from the Internet